orcutt989/deploy-containers/README.md

 An exercise showing different ways to deploy a container to a host.

 ## With Ansible
+Ansible is a great configuration management tool that is simple and does not require an agent to

 ### What this code could do
 These Ansible playbooks will -